Physiotherapist's Advice: How to Choose the Right Backpack for a First-Grader

 The first grade is an important stage for both the child and the parents.
 One of the biggest challenges in preparing for school is choosing the right backpack.
 The most important thing is that the backpack is not only beautiful but also comfortable and safe for the child's health.
 Physiotherapist Agnė Ruzgė shares tips on what to pay attention to when choosing a backpack and what mistakes to avoid.

-“It's important that the backpack is ergonomic, meaning it should have a padded back for the child's comfort, as well as adjustable straps.
-Once the straps are adjusted, the backpack should not be below the waist and not above the shoulders.
-Also, it's important that the backpack is made of quality material and is breathable so the back can 'breathe'.
-It's equally important to consider safety, the backpack should have reflectors.
-And it would be great if the backpack had a place for a water bottle, as it's important for children's growing bodies to drink plenty of water,” shares physiotherapist Agnė Ruzgė.
+“It is important that the backpack is ergonomic, meaning it should have a padded back for comfort and adjustable straps.
+When the straps are adjusted, the backpack should not be lower than the waist and not higher than the shoulder line.
+It's also important that the backpack is made from quality material and is breathable so that the back can "breathe."
+No less important is to consider safety; the backpack should have reflectors.
+And it would be great if the backpack had a place for a drinking bottle, as it's important for a growing child's body to drink plenty of water,” shares physiotherapist Agnė Ruzgė.

 The maximum weight of the backpack should be 10-15% of the child's body weight.
 A backpack that is too heavy can eventually harm the child's health.